Teradata/product-help/IMC/SecurityRules/Inbound-Security-Rules.md

 Authorize inbound traffic on a specific port.

-These rules are typically set up for Teradata applications during implementation.
+Rules are typically set up for Teradata applications during implementation.